English (ENG)

 Prerequisites: Minimum cumulative GPA of 2.0; upper-division status.
 Field experiences that supplement departmental academic offerings; geared to students' interests.
 Faculty intern supervisor and department chair permission necessary.
 Offered occasionally.

-Prerequisites: ENG 390, ENG 391; major in English, English Education, or Writing; minor in Literary Studies or Film Studies; or approval of the instructor.
-Offered every semester.
+Prerequisites: ENG 390, major in English, English Education, or Writing; minor in Literary Studies or Film Studies; or approval of the instructor.
+Seminar featuring disciplinary research, applied work, and possible careers; focus on advanced skills (such as abstract composition, article publication, conference publication) associated within and outside the discipline.
+Offered every spring.

 ENG 491 SENIOR SEMINAR FOR WRITING MAJORS